ivyldewitt/blog/content/post/ten-minutes-of-go.md

 #### Error Checking

-While this could technically go under the compiled section, I think it's worth it's own shoutout.
+While this could technically go under the compiled section, I think it's worth it's own shout-out.
 That said, error checking in Go is neat, pristine, and arguably does wonders to improve your own debugging skills in my opinion.
 As one of my favorite Go teachers, [Todd McLeod](https://twitter.com/Todd_McLeod) says:

 >"Go suffers no fools"